 • Roadways, traffic flow, parking, walkability and overall public safety;

 • The mix of utilities and how/where they are located/delivered;

 • Preserving the historical nature of the area (buildings and landscape);

 • Balancing the mix of residences and businesses;

 • Attracting more people to the village, the common, and environs.

-The committee will comprise 10-12 people, including some drawn from town government, schools, and boards along with several residents and business people.
+The committees comprise 24 people drawn from town government, schools, and boards along with residents and business people.

 - NRPC – Amherst Village Center Strategic Plan & Scope of Work